frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 When he returned, the kettle waited.
 It was soot-black, solid, and familiar.
 The sort of friend that helps without reproach.
 With practiced motions, he set it on the iron ring and lit the flame beneath.

-From a paper pouch, he pinched the dried leaves.
-Nahirout.
-Sour, prickly, and deadening in equal measure.
+From a paper pouch, he pinched the dried powder.
+Nahlrout.
+Bitter, chalky, and deadening in equal measure.
 It didn’t cure.
 It didn’t heal.
 It stole.
-It robbed pain of speech for an hour and left you too empty to argue.
+It robbed pain of speech for a few hours and then left you too empty to argue.

 The kettle heated.
-When the steam rose, he brewed the nahirout darker than ever.
+When the steam rose, he brewed the tea darker than ever.
 No honey.
 No sweetening.
 Nothing but heat and silence.
 He sipped once, then again, and felt the ache in his ribs dull to a whisper.
-He felt the trembling behind his eyes hush for now.
+He felt the trembling behind his eyes steady into something manageable.
+Just enough to move.
+Enough to face the day.

-He did not feel better.
-But he could move.

-Praise cleverness, he thought, with a harshness to match the draught.
+Praise cleverness, he thought, with a harshness to match the tea.
 Clever enough to find his own supply when no tinker was in town.
 Clever enough to tell himself that a daily cup was nothing more than an old habit.
-Clever, even, for forgetting whether the ache in his chest was old magic gone to rot or simply broken ribs.
+Clever, even, for figuring out how often to redose to make it through the day.

 He dressed in silence.
 Each motion was measured, each breath a quiet bargain.
-Outside, the light eased its way across the window.
-No longer abashed, its golden fingers began prodding the room to life.
+Outside, the light eased its way across the window, its warmth prodding the room to life.

 He left the room without straightening his shirt and without reclaiming his mask.
 After all, they knew him too well by now.